ncatlab/nlab-content/pages/1/7/0/0/71/content.md

 ##As cosimplicial $\omega$-category##

 The construction of orientals is designed to be compatible with face and degeneracy maps.
-Therefore the orientals arrange themselves into a cosimplicial [[omega-category]], i.e. a functor
+Therefore the orientals arrange themselves into a cosimplicial [[omega-category]], i.e., a functor
 $$
   O : \Delta \to \omega Cat
 $$

-from the [[simplex category]] $\Delta$ to the category of [[omega-category|omega-categories]].
+from the [[simplex category]] $\Delta$ to the category of [[strict omega-category|strict omega-categories]].

 #Applications#